-Zac Posen's new Delta uniforms are athleisure in the sky
+New Delta safety video shows off Zac Posen-designed uniforms

-(CNN) — If you're due for a Delta flight sometime soon, you might notice something new.
+(CNN) — If you're about to travel and due for a Delta flight sometime soon, you might notice something new.

-Fashion designer and "Project Runway" judge Zac Posen has designed new uniforms for Delta employees, which will debut on the ground and in the air on May 29, 2018.
+Fashion designer and "Project Runway" judge Zac Posen has designed new uniforms for Delta employees, which debuted on the ground and in the air on May 29, 2018.

 From fashion runway to airport runway